Celiac vs Gluten Sensitivity: Symptoms and Genetics

 This is why genetic testing is particularly valuable for people who have already started a gluten-free diet before getting a diagnosis.
 The genetic result is not affected by your current diet — HLA-DQ2/DQ8 status is fixed at birth.

-If you have 23andMe or AncestryDNA raw data, the HLA-DQ2/DQ8 markers are typically included in the genotyping panel.
-DecodeMyBio's Celiac & Gluten Screening extracts and interprets these markers from your existing data — $19, results in minutes.
-View a sample report to see exactly what is included.
+If you have 23andMe or AncestryDNA raw data, the HLA-DQ2/DQ8 markers are typically included as tag SNPs in the genotyping panel — a proxy for the haplotypes above, not direct clinical HLA typing.
+DecodeMyBio's Celiac & Gluten Screening extracts and interprets these tag SNPs from your existing data, but because it is not equivalent to clinical HLA typing, a negative result should not, by itself, be used to rule out celiac disease — free to start, results in minutes.
+View a sample → to see exactly what is included.

 Should You Go Gluten-Free?